AlexKoldy/AlexKoldy.github.io/index.md

 - Arduino

 ## Thank you
-All of these projects could not have been possible without the mentorship/help from the following individuals.
+None of these projects could not have been possible without the mentorship/help from the following individuals.
 - Dr. Vikram Kapila
 - Dr. Dirk Martin Luchtenburg
 - Dr. Michelle Rosen
+- Dr. Eric Lima
 - Michael Giglia
 - Dongdong Liu
 - Yuhang Lin